RagnarLodbrok94/jet-engine-highlight-post/README.md

 ## Setup
 - Download and intall plugin,
 - Define configuration constants in the end of functions.php file of your active theme,
+- Set style for scheduled posts in Listing Grid widget,

 Configuration example: